chetchopra/IsItWorthIt/README.md

 </p>

 3. Decide if its worth it or not.
-If it is, it'll be added to your wishlist
+If it is it will be added to your wishlist

 # Built Using
 - Rails 5.2.3